asvae/laravel-api-tester/README.md

 * Lightweight and no dependencies (except on laravel).

 ## Feedback
-Don't hesitate to rise an issue if something doesn't work or you have a feature request.
+Don't hesitate to raise an issue if something doesn't work or you have a feature request.
 You're welcome to.

 ## Tests
 *Coming...*